bmurphCRM/ChildWelfareCentralIntake/README.md

 - Salesforce1 Mobile Application (iOS/Andriod)
 - Data Model with custom objects:  Referral__c, Investigation__c, Assesment__c, Allegation__c)
 - GIS Mapping with MapAnything from the Salesforce AppExchange

+This application also includes a complete Developers Workshop guide / student handbook for illustrating how this application was developed on the Force.com Platform.
+The student guide takes the user through the entire lifecycle of developing the Central Intake application from spinning up a free Salesforce Developer Edition (DE) environment to creating the data model, business logic, workflow and reports/dashboards.